Chat with us, powered by LiveChat

 If you make a Will, then your spouse, children and other beneficiaries will inherit your assets, in addition to numerous other benefits.

 Under Scots law, everyone aged 12 and over can make a Will, and there are many reasons for making one.
+When drafted properly, a valid Will allows you to do the following:

 • determine the beneficiaries who will inherit your estate;